mflood/getting_and_cleaning_data/README.md

 2. Downloads the url and saves it in the DATA_DIR into the zip_filename provided then it unzips it in the same direttory

-3. Loads a file from the downloaded data set into a data frame takes the subdirectory name ('test' or 'train') and the name of the file within that folder

-# takes 3 data frames as input: the signal data frame,
-# the label data frame and the subject data frame
-# combines all frames into one data frame that
-# has the subject, the activity and the values of the signals for
-# all features
-func_combine_data_frames <- function(signal_df, label_df, subject_df) {

-    # add a column to label_df showing the string-version of the activity
-    # by looking up the activity name by id in activity_labels.txt file

-    # give the columns in label_df more appropriate names

-    # give the column in subject_df a more appropriate name

-    # Extract just the features we need for the assignment - std() and mean()
-    #
+3. For both the test and the training data set, it loads the 3 data files (the subject file, the activity label file, and the signal measurements file) into data frames

+4. These 3 data frames are then processed to create the cleaned-up data frame.
+This is done for both the 3 training frames and the 3 test frames the processing works as follows

+    First, we grab the names of the activies from the activity_labels.,txt file in the root of the extracted folder and we lookup these names based on the IDs in the activity label dta frame We replace the V1 and V2 column names with 'activity_id' and 'activity_name'

+    In the subject data frame, we replace the "V1" column name with "subject_id"
-    # load the feature filename file containing column names of the signal data frame

-    # get the indexes of the feature names like 'std()' and 'mean()'
+    In the signal feature measuremeng data frame, we want to just keep the columns matching "std" or "mean" to do this, we load the feature filename file (features.txt) containing column names of the signal data frame, and get the indexes of the feature names like 'std()' and 'mean()' Using those indexes, we can reference the explicit colimns from the signal data frame
-    # strip out just those columns from signal_df

-    # name the columns from the actual names of the features
-    #
-    # clean up the column names , get rid of "()"
-    # and convert all '-' to '_'
-    # set the column names
+    Replace the "V1", "V2", etc.. column names with the actual names of the features that we grabbed from features.txt, but cleaned up - the "()" are stipped out from the columns names, and '-' are converted to '_'.

-    # combine all the data frames together
+    Once all the individual data frames are cleaned up, we merge them together by aligning the columns from each set using cbind.
-}

-# make sure data directory exists and create if it doesn't
-func_init_data_dir()

-# download the zipfile and extract it
-func_download_and_extract("https://d396qusza40orc.cloudfront.net/getdata%2Fprojectfiles%2FUCI%20HAR%20Dataset.zip", "data.zip")

-# Load test frame

-# load train frame

-# merge the two frames: the train data frame (train_df) is appended to the test data frame (test_df)

-# create the tiny data set
+5. Now that we have cleaned up and assembled test data frame (test_df) and training data frame (train_df), we merge them together by appending train_df to test_df

-# by grouping by subject_id and activity_id
-# and calculating the mean of all the feature data
+6. The tidy data set is created by grouping by subject_id and activity_name and calculating the mean() of all the feature-signal-measurement columns

-# the data frame is then written out to a file names "tidy.txt"
+7. Finally, we write the tidy data frame out to a file